-The recoverable reserves of Minerals in Trinidad and Tobago identified by a recently concluded strategic environmental assessment is estimated at 467 Million Metric Tonnes (see Table 1 below).
-These reserves are computed for Minerals within proposed Mining Zones comprising an area of approximately 72 Square Kilometres, or approximately 1.4%, of the total land area of Trinidad and Tobago.
+The recoverable reserves of Minerals in Trinidad and Tobago identified by a recently concluded strategic environmental assessment are estimated at 467 Million Metric Tonnes (see Table 1 below).
+These reserves are computed for Minerals within proposed Mining Zones comprising an area of approximately 72 Square Kilometres, or approximately 1.4%, of the total land area of Trinidad and Tobago, from the ground surface to a depth of 10 metres, over a time horizon of 25 years.

-Table 1: Estimated Recoverable Reserves within Proposed Mining Zones in Trinidad and Tobago (Source: MEEA's SEIA Study, September 2013)
+Table 1: Estimated Recoverable Reserves within Proposed Mining Zones in Trinidad and Tobago (Source: MEEA's SEIA1 Study, September 2013)